Category: Fish Advisories

 • Frequently Asked Questions: Utah Fish Advisories

+Welcome to the Division of Water Quality’s Fish Advisories Frequently Asked Questions (FAQ).
 Why should I eat fish?
 Eat Fish, Choose Wisely.
 Fish is an excellent low-fat food and a great source of protein, vitamins and minerals.
 Fish contain omega-3 fatty acids and oils that are hard to get from other types of food.
-Eating fish can help children develop properly and even boost the health of adults.…
+Eating…

 • Health Risks: Utah Fish Advisories

+Welcome to the Utah Fish Advisories Health Risks page.
 Fish are healthful foods that provide a diet high in protein and low in saturated fat.
 Studies have shown that omega-3 fatty acids in fish may reduce the risk of heart disease and stroke.
 Fish also provide a good source of vitamins and minerals.
-Fishing is a fun and relaxing outdoor activity that you can…
+Fishing is…

 • Utah Fish Advisories